Invariants of graph drawings in the plane: Planarity of graphs

 (ii) There are vertices $V_1,\ldots,V_s$ and edges $e_1,\ldots,e_s$ such that $V_i\not\in e_i$ for any $i=1,\ldots,s$, and for any non-adjacent edges $\sigma,\tau$ the following numbers have the same parity:

-$\bullet$ the number of endpoints of $\sigma$ that lie between endpoints of $\tau$ (for the above ordering; the parity of this number is one if the endpoints of edges are `intertwined' and is zero otherwise).
+$\bullet$ the number of those endpoints of $\sigma$ that lie between the endpoints of $\tau$ (for the above ordering; the parity of this number is one if the endpoints of edges are `intertwined' and is zero otherwise).

 $\bullet$ the number of those $i=1,\ldots,s$ for which either $V_i\in\sigma$ and $e_i=\tau$, or $V_i\in\tau$ and $e_i=\sigma$.